CorsixTH/CorsixTH/CONTRIBUTING.md

 #### Pull Request Statuses ####

 CorsixTH uses the following labels inside your Pull Request's title to denote its current progress.
+Unlabelled pull request will be considered *Ready for Review* and may be merged without warning.
 | Label | Description |
 | ----- | ----------- |
 | **[WIP]** | Work in Progress |